 Make money from helping buyers make better decisions.
 Monetize your knowledge by contributing buying guides and best practices.

-The first wave of communities launched on Pulse will focus on specific subcategories within SaaS, IT Services, and Marketing Services that exhibit high cost-per-acquisition, high customer lifetime value, and complex FIND dynamics.
-Over the long term, we expect to support multiple high-value product and service categories in Insurance, Financial Services, Critical Illness Healthcare, and Higher Education Industries.
+The first wave of communities launched on Pulse will focus on segments within SaaS, IT Services, and Marketing Services that exhibit high cost-per-acquisition, high customer lifetime value, and complex FIND dynamics.
+Over the long term, we expect to support multiple high-value product and service categories in Insurance, Financial Services, Telecom, and Industrial Manufacturing.

 Sellers have to contend with increasing fraud, anonymous clicks, and low conversions — all resulting in higher cost per acquisition.